stievie/ABx/README.md

 * Game AI, Behavior Tree
 * [Mumble](https://www.mumble.info/) voice chat integration.
 * Item system:
+    - Item drops, when foes are killed they may or may not drop a random item.
+Each Item has a certain drop chance on a certain map.
     - Player inventory and account chest (account wide storage).
     - Players can exchange Items and Money with other Players.
     - Players can sell items that dropped or otherwise obtained to a Merchant and gain money.